 Did Celtic Warriors Have Tattoos?

-It is theorized that Celtic Warriors battled bare-chested or even naked.
+It is theorized that Celtic Warriors battled bare-chested or even in the altogether.

 They would wear tattoos as an intimidation tactic against their enemies.

 The tattoos were made with blue ink derived from the woad plant.

 These designs were likely similar to the Celtic symbols we know today.

 Celtic Knots Tattoos